memfault/interrupt/_drafts/gdb-python-api-pypi-packages.md

 ImportError: No module named prettytable
 ```

-> NOTE: One can also use `pi` , which is short for `python-interactive`
+> NOTE: One can also use the GDB command `pi` , which is short for `python-interactive`

 ### Investigation into `sys.path`

 Usually, when one experiences issues with Python package imports, the list of
-paths within `sys.path` is invalid, missing entries, or contains the wrong
+paths within `sys.path` is invalid, has missing entries, or contains the wrong
 package locations.
 This can be caused by two common reasons:

 - Using the wrong Python executable, e.g. Mac's system Python at